Thorfin05/Self-learn-AI-Driven-Launchpad/README.md

 - Created functions for calculator, palindrome
 - Practiced list and dictionary operations
 - Mini CLI calculator built and Student report card
+## Day 3 - EDA, Pandas and some basics
+- used a dataset from kaggle for practicing
+- learned some basic preprocessing of data